Skip to content

 Why Use a Liquidated Damages Clause?

 If you do not have a liquidated damages clause and a dispute arises, you may need to take your case to court.
 There, a judge will determine the monetary value of the loss you have suffered.
-The law calls this general damages, but you may also hear it referred to as unliquidated damages.
-To obtain general damages, the innocent party must be able to show they have suffered a loss.
+The law refers to this as general damages, but you may also hear it referred to as unliquidated damages.
+To obtain general damages, the innocent party must demonstrate that they have suffered a loss.
 You must also demonstrate that the contractual breach caused the loss.

-This can be a time-consuming and expensive process, so having a liquidated damages clause can help you save the effort of taking your case to court.
-It can also help you manage risk in your contractual relationship, as you can set out the likely loss you will suffer for undelivered work or delays.
+This can be a time-consuming and expensive process, so having a liquidated damages clause can help you minimise the risk that the dispute will need to go to court.
+It can also help you manage risk in your contractual relationship, as you can predict the likely loss you will suffer for undelivered work or delays.

 Continue reading this article below the form